alberdilab/isms_probe_design/README.md

   --latency-wait 600
 ```

-### Run pipeline in a high computation cluster
+### Run pipeline in a high computation cluster (using slurm)
-On a screen session, launch the snakefile to design the probes
+Snakemake automatically launches jobs to the slurm queue.
+On a screen session, launch the snakefile to design the probes using the following commands:
 ```
 screen -S isms_probe_design
 cd isms_probe_design